okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 ### Default policies

 A default policy is automatically created for each type of policy.
 This ensures that there is always a policy to apply to a user in all situations.
 Default policies are required, and you can't delete them.
 They are always the last policy in the priority order and any added policies of the same type have higher priority.
 Default policies also always have one default rule that you can’t delete, and that rule is always the last rule in the priority order.
 When you add rules to the default policy, they have a higher priority than the default rule.
-The `system` attribute is set to `TRUE` on system policies, which flags those policies that you can’t delete.
+The [`system` attribute](/docs/reference/api/policy/#policy-object) determines whether a policy or a rule is created by a system or by a user.
+Default policies and default rules are the only policies and rules that have this attribute.
+The `system` attribute set to `TRUE` on default policies or rules indicates that those policies and rules are system-created policies and you can’t delete them.

 ## Policy types